lightly-ai/lightly/docs/source/docker/advanced/datasource_metadata.rst

    - `CATEGORICAL_BOOLEAN`

-For example, let's say we have additional information about the weather for each of the images we have collected.
+For example, let's say we have additional information about the scene and weather for each of the images we have collected.
 A possible schema could look like this:

 .. code-block:: javascript